 They offer 2 different policies depending on your needs.
 The Standard Plan is standard & the Explorer Plan covers a whole host of high risk, high fun activities.
 World Nomads are also one of the few travel insurers who will write you a policy after starting your trip.
 The one downside for us is that they don’t cover Pakistan.

-Let’s look at the maximum coverage amounts with both the Standard & Explorer plan.
+Let’s look at the maximum coverage amounts a World Nomads travel insurance plan can offer with both the Standard & Explorer plan.

 If you want more info or to get a quote then visit the World Nomads site for yourself and take a look.

 Talk about efficient and effective, Heymondo are up-to-date when it comes to combining travel insurance with technology in the digital world of 2022.
 What truly sets them apart is their assistance app offering a 24-hour medical chat, free emergency assistance calls and incident management.
 How reassuring is that?!
 They also have a convenient and complication-free way to make a claim straight from your phone.

 Medical expenses are covered up to $10,000,000 USD so try not to damage yourself anything over that amount… If you’d like travel insurance that operates with that little extra swiftness and ease, give these guys a go.
 They offer multiple options – single trip, annual multi-trip and long stay.
 We’ve focused on single trip, but do check out the others and find what fits your next adventure.

 - Emergency Accident & Sickness Medical/Dental Expenses –$10,000,000 USD

 - Baggage and Personal Property – $2,500 USD